cloud4rpi/docs/docs/managePackets.md

 If you need a higher throughput, you can purchase extra packets.
 These packets are used only when you have no free packets left.
 To view prices, refer to the [Pricing](https://cloud4rpi.io/home#pricing) page.

-The web UI's header displays the amount of packets available to you.
-Click it to view detailed information.
+The web UI's header displays the number of available packets.
+You can click it for more information.
 In the invoked menu, click the **Buy more packets** button to purchase additional packets:

 ![Buy Packets](/res/managePackets/buy.png)